22Xoli/digital-portfolio-PRP370./README.md

 After completing my CV, I needed to submit the final version for assessment.

 **Task:**
-The objective was to submit a completed, professional CV that demonstrates my skills and readiness for employment.
+The objective was to submit a completed, professional CV demonstrating my skills and readiness for employment.

 **Action:**
 I uploaded my CV file to my GitHub repository and submitted the link on Blackboard as instructed.